zhmurov/petrolmd/Octane/index.rst

 Now we have coordinates for the system, we need to create topology file.
 Since we already created the topology files for all the molecules in the mixture (octane in this case), the system topology is quite simple.
-We assume that these files are located in ``toppar`` folder in your working directory.
+We assume that these files are located in ``charmm36.ff/hydrocarbons`` folder in your working directory.
 All we need to do is to include pre-generated topologies for molecules in the mixture and list the number of molecules.
 Note that the number of molecules and their quantities should be the same as used when the coordinates were generated.
 The resulting top file is: